TRKKL/CoinTradePlatform/README.md

 CoinTradePlatform is a simple cryptocurrency market simulator that allows users to place bids and asks, track market statistics, and manage their wallet.
 The data is processed from a CSV file containing historical market data.
+"This project was developed as part of a course offered by the University of London on Coursera, where I followed the instructor's guidance to complete the required implementation."

 ## Features
 - View available trading products